Mikhail Suslov

-Mikhail Andreyevich Suslov (Михаи́л Андре́евич Су́слов; – 25 January 1982) was a Soviet politician during the Cold War.
+Mikhail Andreyevich Suslov (Михаи́л Андре́евич Су́слов; – 25 January 1982) was a Soviet politician.
 In addition to serving as the Central Committee's longtime Secretary of Ideology, he held office as Second Secretary of the Communist Party of the Soviet Union from 1965 until his death in 1982.

 Born in rural Russia in 1902, Suslov became a member of the All-Union Communist Party (Bolsheviks) in 1921 and studied economics for much of the 1920s.
 He left his job as a teacher in 1931 to pursue politics full-time, becoming one of the many Soviet politicians who took part in the mass repression begun by Joseph Stalin's regime.
 He was made First Secretary of Stavropol Krai administrative area in 1939.
 During World War II, Suslov headed the local Stavropol guerrilla movement.

 After the war, Suslov became a member of the Organisational Bureau (Orgburo) of the Central Committee in 1946.
 In June 1950, he was elected to the Presidium of the Supreme Soviet.
 From 16 October 1952 onwards, he was a full member of the 19th Presidium of the CPSU.
 In the ensuing shuffle of the Soviet leadership following Stalin's death, Suslov lost much of the recognition and influence he had previously earned.
 However, by the late 1950s, he had risen to become the leader of the party opposition to First Secretary Nikita Khrushchev.

 When Khrushchev was ousted in 1964, Suslov supported the establishment of a collective leadership.
 He also supported inner-party democracy and opposed the reestablishment of the one-man rule as seen during the Stalin and Khrushchev eras.
-During the Brezhnev era, Suslov was considered to be the party's chief ideologue and second-in-command.
-His death on 25 January 1982 is viewed as starting the battle to succeed Leonid Brezhnev as general secretary.
+Under the leadership of Leonid Brezhnev, Suslov was considered to be the party's chief ideologue and second-in-command.
+He ultimately died in office on 25 January 1982.